MeltzerDriver/Pro-Wrestling-Move-Gallery/README.md

 ![Reverse bulldog][link14]
 [link14]: https://github.com/MeltzerDriver/Pro-Wrestling-Move-Gallery/blob/main/Throws/Mat%20slams/5.1.1%20Reverse%20bulldog%7B2%7D.gif?raw=true

+Due to different explanations, there are two Reverse bulldogs in this gallery.
+Can you guess what the other one looks like?

 Please notice that Inverted facelock is compared to Facelock, not Front facelock.
 Also, Inverted DDT / suplex is short for Inverted facelock DDT / suplex.